dmitribodiu/90-days-challenge/architecture.md

     If you sick 1 week a year, that's about 2% of your time.
     Would you go to doctor or try to heal yourself?
 The moral is if you only have to spend 2% of your time at any complex task you will never be good at it.
-    Architects shoulf find a way to get more time to architect systems.
+    Architects should find a way to get more time to architect systems.

 2. The Dunning-Kruger effect
     If you are unskilled in something, you never assume it is